ThKrypt/QualCoder/13-Other-information.md

 QualCoder creates QualCoder.log and QualCoder_settings.txt files inside a .qualcoder folder in your home directory.
 The settings file contains the name of the current coder, a default working directory, font, languages and other options.
 The log file records program errors and some user actions.
 There maybe several rolling log files.
 QualCoder is written in python 3 using Qt6 for the graphical interface.
 A minimum python version of 3.7 should be used.
 A minimum screen resolution of 1024x600 pixels is recommended.
 Operating systems used
-QualCoder has been used on Ubuntu 22.04, Linux Mint, Lubuntu, Arch Linux, Manjaro Linix, Raspberry Pi, Windows 10, Windows 11 and MacOS.
-Testing has been performed on Ubuntu and Windows 10.
+QualCoder has been used on Ubuntu 22.04, FEdora, Linux Mint, Lubuntu, Arch Linux, Manjaro Linux, Raspberry Pi, Windows 10, Windows 11 and MacOS.
+Testing has been performed on Ubuntu 22 and Windows 10.
 Future plans
 Some potential plans for the future are to add the following functionality:
 Reports: